Hi! I'm Maeve Andrews. She/they pronouns. I'm not doing much public stuff right now, but maybe I'll have some software to link here again soon.

 I did various freeform radio shows for about 12 years.
-For the moment, I have 3 years of monthly-by-the-zodiac Spotify playlists instead.
+For the moment, I have 3 years of monthly-by-the-zodiac mixtapes (okay, Spotify playlists) instead.
 I've gone through a lot of unexpected left turns in what I play, so it's also a kind of life log for me.
 Music is always an unending dialogue between the perpetual present and the weight of influence, even when your life is many disconnected stories.
 Seeing more queer and trans people able to bring their whole selves to that conversation keeps me going.

 If you're just doing a search to get in touch, please email me.
 My voicemail message is two minutes of chopped-up modular techno for a reason (it's a spite fence for people who don't value curb-cut effects).